 A Comprehensive Guide to Everything Related to Renting a Car in Iceland.

-Booking without looking at reviews is like shopping bananas from the discount bin at the grocery store.
+Booking a rental car without looking at reviews is like shopping bananas from the discount bin at the grocery store.
 You’re either gonna get lucky or you’re gonna get a bad banana.
 But, looking at reviews isn’t the only research you should do before you hire that car.
-This guide will serve as your absolute best friend as you go through the entire process of renting a car in Iceland.
+This article is meant to guide you through the entire process of renting a car in Iceland, and to help you make the right choice for your Icelandic holiday.

 Table of Contents